We support and fund wild, experimental, funny and joyful projects and help make them more impactful through training, research and community building.

 For Artists and Creative People

-If you want to use your creative skills to protect the freedom to vote, apply for project funding and support!
-Applications open June 11; more info coming soon.
+If you want to use your creative skills to protect the freedom to vote, watch for our next round of applications and apply for project funding and support when it opens.

 What is Unstoppable Voters?

-Unstoppable Voters celebrates voting rights and counters U.S. voter suppression through experimental, innovative advocacy.
+Unstoppable Voters celebrates voting – and counters deliberate barriers to voting – through experimental, innovative advocacy.
 It is run by the Center for Artistic Activism, the leader in the field of research and training around creative campaigns.
 Effective advocacy must be waged on multiple fronts, and we bring a focus on the cultural change that is critical.
 We also bring new voices to advocacy – artists, cultural workers, and other creatives who contribute unique perspectives and revitalize movements with joy, humor and hope.
 You may have seen our work in the press right before and after the 2020 election, like the feature in CBS This Morning.

 If you’re not sure creative activism is effective, just look to our most recent huge win: we started the Free the Vaccine for COVID-19 campaign last year, to use creative activism to make COVID vaccines free and accessible globally–and the Biden administration just announced its historic support for what we’ve been fighting for!